-The part about “nonnegotiable” Dutch values is correct; values like religious freedom for Muslims and freedom of speech for Wilders, who has lived under constant and government-funded security for fifteen years to protect him from the death threats of Muslim fanatics.
+The part about “nonnegotiable” Dutch values is correct; values like religious freedom for Muslims and freedom of speech for Wilders, who has lived under government-funded protection from death threats for fifteen years.
 I don’t believe Rutte was trying to pander to the far right.
-At least to me, as a fellow VVD party member, this is about defending what we believe in: an open and free society.
+At least to me, as a fellow VVD party member, this is about defending an open and free society.

 I don’t think that’s incompatible with Islam.
-I do think it’s incompatible with some versions of political Islam if it would deny the equality of men and women, if it would deny full rights to Christians, gays and other minorities, if it would subordinate secular to religious law, outlaw cartoons and muzzle a firebrand like Wilders.
+It is incompatible with a political Islam that denies the equality of men and women; denies full rights to Christians, gays and other minorities; subordinates secular to religious law; outlaws cartoons; and would muzzle a firebrand like Wilders.

-Khan may disagree with some of those liberal values, disagree they are liberal values or disagree that they should be nonnegotiable.
-But to imply that Rutte only speaks up for them when he is trying to steal voters from the far right (almost none of whom are persuadable, just 3 percent of voters swing between the two parties) is extremely ungenerous and unfair.
+Khan may disagree with some of our liberal values, disagree they are liberal values or disagree that they should be nonnegotiable.
+But to imply that Rutte only speaks up for them when he is trying to steal voters from the far right (almost none of whom are persuadable, just 3 percent of voters swing between the VVD and Freedom Party) is ungenerous and unfair.